 All of your content and marketing campaigns should have CTAs that have been designed to spur your audience or website visitors into action.

-What are call to actions
+What are calls to action?

-Call to actions or CTAs is a phrase that is routinely tossed around the marketing world.
+Call to action or CTAs is a phrase that is routinely tossed around the marketing world.
 But there is nothing routine or casual about getting people to do what you want or need them to do.
 If you want people to heed your call to action, you need to be persuasive.

 Your call to action is the sentence or the button you craft or create that is so appealing, so strong in its request, your audience has no choice but to acquiesce to it and close the deal.

-Your CTA doesn’t need to be complicated, in fact it just needs to be two things:
+Your CTA doesn’t need to be complicated, in fact, it just needs to be two things: